Classic outback hospitality at the historic junction of the Oodnadatta and Birdsville Tracks.

 But… this is the outback

-Things are different and the logistics of providing excellent accommodation are not without some compromise.
+Things are different and the logistics of providing superiort accommodation are not without some compromise.

-Our water is from a bore and is excellent quality for washing, bathing, cooking and cleaning your teeth, but you can’t drink it!
-There is rain water in each kettle (ensuite cabins only) and bottled water in the jug in each fridge.
+Our water is from a bore and whilst it is excellent quality for washing, bathing, cooking and cleaning your teeth, you can’t drink it!
+There is rain water in each kettle and bottled water in the jug in each ensuite cabin.
 10ltr casks of fresh water can be purchased from the hotel bar.

 Digital Television is available.
-Free-to-air channels are now available via satellite.
-You will be confronted with TWO remote controls but use the TV one just to turn it on and then use the OTHER remote – for the digital box – to surf your channels.
+Free-to-air channels are now available via satellite (VAST).
+You have TWO remote controls but use the TV one just to turn the screen on and then use the OTHER remote – the digital box – to surf your channels.
 But the VAST network steels our bandwidth when sets are not in use and it may take a few minutes to automatically ‘log-in’ when you turn the TV on.